alkem-io/alkemio/README.md

 ## What is a Challenge?
 A Challenge is any desired outcome whereby multiple parties need to coordinate their activities over a longer period to solve.

-Challenges arise from all aspects of society: whether we’re talking about UN SDGs or corporates trying to innovate with purpose for a sustainable future, governments at any level engaging with their citizens, or a local community working together for a common interest.
+Challenges arise from all aspects of society: whether we’re talking about UN Sustainable Development Goals (SDGs), climate change, corporates trying to innovate with purpose for a sustainable future, governments at any level engaging with their citizens, or a local community working together for a common interest.

 ## Why do we need to manage Challenges effectively?
 The complexity of our society is simply rising.
 The result is nearly all the significant issues facing our society are Challenges.